 The programme is free of charge to all Bachelor students.

 Sandra Erickson, Coordinator for the General Business Programme

-This engineering exchange semester is open to international English-speaking bachelor degree students, who can complete one of their college semesters and earn up to 30 credits whilst learning German as a foreign language
+This engineering exchange semester is open to international English-speaking Bachelor's students who can complete one of their college semesters and earn up to 30 credits whilst learning German as a foreign language.

 Students can qualify for this course if they have:

 Prior knowledge of the German language is not required (but is advised).